 For those who wish to pursue a career with the federal government, the U.S. Office of Personnel Management (OPM) offers a separate online training module, Transitioning to Federal Employment, which provides more information and is available on Joint Knowledge Online (JKO).
+Additional learning sessions offered by OPM can be found on the main page of USAJOBS under the title Events.

-You can also access the program through the Feds Hire Vets website: www.fedshirevets.gov/jobseekers/reference-materials/virtual-classroom/continuing/menu.htm
+You can also access the program through the Feds Hire Vets website: www.fedshirevets.gov/job-seekers/reference-materials/virtual-classroom/continuing/menu.htm